 Around $5 to $6 a bale would seem a very fair price for a conventional bale of quality hay bought direct from a farmer.
 Anything above that and supply and demand will dictate price.
 Meadow hay has reached $10 to $12 and higher a bale in Canterbury during a bad drought.
 Prices for good meadow hay in the North Island have gone even higher, reaching $15 and more.

 Some farmers will give you a really good deal if you buy the bales straight off the paddock — but it’s up to you to pay up, turn up, and get them home and under cover before it rains.

 Lucerne hay is a favourite of horses, but it can be expensive, especially in parts of the country where it doesn’t grow well.
 It has plenty of protein – 15 to 18 per cent for good hay – but this may be more than your horse actually needs.

 By comparison, meadow hay is likely to have 6 to 10 per cent protein, based on dry-matter weight.

 If you’re wondering where good spring pasture fits in this equation, it can be 20 to 25 per cent protein, based on dry matter.
 No wonder horses can easily get in trouble on such a rich diet.

-Lurcerne hay is a great option for growing horses and mares with a foal at foot, both of which have a need for higher levels of protein, but for most horses it’s usually treated as a very useful and appealing supplement to their diet.
+Lucerne hay is a great option for growing horses and mares with a foal at foot, both of which have a need for higher levels of protein, but for most horses, it’s usually treated as a very useful and appealing supplement to their diet.
 It’s tasty and a good choice for fussy eaters.

 There’s no doubt that just about every horse will enjoy a diet rich in lucerne hay.
 The only thing is you may well be paying well for the privilege of feeding them additional protein they don’t need.